izemd/content-ops-starter-izem/content/pages/index.md

       text: Your trusted partner for business success
       color: text-dark
       type: TitleBlock
-    subtitle: Let us simplify your journey in Poland.
+    subtitle: Let us simplify your journey in Poland
     text: >+

       We offer personalized consulting services designed to meet your unique